The Big Picture On Squatters Rights:

 Alabama Squatters Rights

-Squatters can take possession of property if they have a deed to the property or pay the taxes on the property for 10 years.
-This rule comes from Title 6 Chapter 5 Section 200 of the Code of Alabama.
+Squatters can take possession of the property if they have a deed to it or have paid its taxes for 10 years.
+This rule comes from Title 6, Chapter 5, Section 200 of the Code of Alabama.

 Alaska Squatters Rights

-A squatter can gain adverse possession with the deed to the property and living on the property for seven years or paying taxes on the land for the past 10 years.
+A squatter can gain adverse possession with the deed to the property and live on the property for seven years or pay taxes on the land for the past 10 years.

 Arizona Squatters Rights

-A squatter with the deed and has paid the taxes on your property for three or more years can take adverse possession of it unless the property is a city lot where the squatter needs the deed and pays taxes for five years.
-If a neighbor builds across your line of the property, he can take the property after two years.
+Also, a squatter with the deed who has paid the taxes on your property for three or more years can take adverse possession of it unless the property is a city lot where the squatter needs the deed and has paid taxes for five years.
+If a neighbor builds across your property line, he can take the property after two years.

 Arkansas Squatters Rights

-A squatter gains adverse possession of a property after holding the deed and paying taxes for seven years, according to Arkansas Code Annotated 18-11-102.
+The squatters’ rights in Arkansas are relatively straightforward compared to some other states.
+According to Arkansas Code Annotated 18-11-102, a squatter gains adverse possession of a property after holding the deed and paying taxes for seven years.

 California Squatters Rights

-A squatter Who pays the taxes on your property for five years can gain adverse possession.
+A squatter who pays the taxes on your property for five years can gain adverse possession.
+California has one of the shortest periods in the country.

-Squatters can take possession of property where they have lived for 18 years with a deed or paying taxes on the property for seven years.
+Squatters can take possession of property where they have lived for 18 years with a deed or pay taxes on the property for seven years.
+With the 30-day squatter provision in Colorado, the squatter can gain the rights after staying 30 days in your property, given that you’re aware of what’s happening.

 Connecticut Squatters Rights